newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/new-home-builder-license.md

 filename: new-home-builder-license
 displayname: new-home-builder-license
 urlSlug: new-home-builder-license
-name: Register as a New Home Builder
+name: Register Your Business as a New Home Builder
 webflowName: "Construction: New Home Builder License"
 summaryDescriptionMd: >-
   You must register as a new home builder with the State if you will build